shamim2883/front-end-pm/readme.txt

 * build in caching mechanism
 * Some template changes
 * no more WP_Post object inside template.
 Now FEP_Message object
+* privacy tab added in settings page.

 To view any previous version changelog see https://www.shamimsplugins.com/docs/category/front-end-pm/changelog/

 == Upgrade Notice ==

+= 10.1.1 =

+* Breaking changes, If you have custom code or template changes for this plugin, make sure they are compatible with current version.
+* use own database table instead of CPT